-Obvious Mistakes in a Strategically Simple College-Admissions Environment
+Obvious Mistakes in a Strategically Simple College Admissions Environment: Causes and Consequences

 Keywords: College admissions, dominated strategies, market design, obvious misrepresentation, school choice, strategy-proof